-- Completion of an individualized safety and risk analysis.
-This analysis will focus on the specific Respondent and the specific circumstances arising from the allegations of Sexual Harassment.10 - Determination that the following three components are present: - An "immediate threat" justifying emergency removal.
+Completion of an individualized safety and risk analysis.
+This analysis will focus on the specific Respondent and the specific circumstances arising from the allegations of Sexual Harassment.10

+2. Determination that the following three components are present:

+- An "immediate threat" justifying emergency removal.
 This analysis should focus on the Respondent's propensity, opportunity, and/or ability to effectuate a stated or potential threat.
-This determination will be fact-specific.
+This determination will be fact-specific. - The threat is "to the physical health or safety of any student or other individual."
+This may be the Complainant, the Respondent, or any other individual.